taliweiss/tw-intro-to-lab-automation-project-requirements/Project2-Blink/README.md

     - Go to File > Examples > 01.Basics > Blink

 ## Upload the code to the Arduino board
- - Connect the Arduino board to your computer using a USB cable
+ - Connect the Arduino board to your computer (not to the display) using a USB cable
  - Select the correct board and port
     - Go to Tools > Board and select the appropriate board (e.g., Arduino Uno)
-    - Go to Tools > Port and select the port to which your Arduino board is connected
+    - Go to Tools > Port and select the port to which your Arduino board is connected (use device manager if necessary)
     - Click on the Upload button (right arrow) in the Arduino IDE
     - Observe the LED on the Arduino board blinking